-The tobacco industry may be reviled by some, but it has been a darling to investors for much of its history.
-Throughout the 20th century, tobacco stocks were among the best performers, benefiting from an addictive, highly profitable, recession-proof product, as well as a reputation for offering generous dividend yields to investors.
+The tobacco industry may be reviled by some, but it has been a big winner for investors for much of its history.
+Throughout the 20th century, tobacco stocks were among the best performers, benefiting from an addictive, highly profitable, recession-proof product, plus a reputation for offering generous dividend yields to investors.

-In fact, according to Wharton professor Jeremy Siegel, Altria Group (NYSE:MO), the domestic owner of the Marlboro brand, was the best-performing stock on the market from 1968 to 2017 including reinvested dividends.
-The cigarette maker returned an annualized average of 20% during that time.
+In fact, according to Wharton professor Jeremy Siegel, Altria Group (MO 0.14%), domestic maker of the Marlboro brand, was the best-performing stock on the market from 1968 to 2017 when including reinvested dividends.
+The cigarette maker's annualized average return was 20% during that time.

 The tobacco industry produced some of the 20th century's best performing stocks.

 Today, however, tobacco companies face a new set of challenges.
-Smoking rates have steadily declined around the world, especially in the U.S, amid health concerns and increasing regulations.
-As a result, the industry has sought to pivot to next-generation products like e-cigarettes and vaporizers that avoid some of the drawbacks of cigarettes, like the smell, and are perceived by some to be better for your health.
-Some operators have looked beyond tobacco, partnering with marijuana companies in an attempt to capture the breakout growth in an industry that bears a number of similarities to tobacco.
+Smoking rates have steadily declined around the world, especially in the U.S., due to health concerns and increasing regulations.
+As a result, the industry has sought to pivot to next-generation products such as e-cigarettes and vaporizers, which circumvent some drawbacks of smokable cigarettes like unwanted odor and are perceived by some as better for your health.
+Some companies have looked beyond tobacco, partnering with cannabis businesses to capture the potential growth in an industry that bears many similarities to tobacco.

-Tobacco stocks come with a number of risks, however, including increased regulation and declining smoking rates.
-Therefore, revenue and profit growth have been slow lately, but these stocks still hold appeal for investors because their profits and dividends have been so reliable.
-Meanwhile, investors are hopeful that next-generation products will eventually lead to stronger growth.
+Tobacco stocks come with a number of risks, including increased regulation and declining smoking rates.
+Revenue and profit growth have been slow across the industry, but these stocks still appeal to investors because their profits and dividends have been so reliable, and profit margins are still strong.
+Investors are hopeful that next-generation products will eventually catalyze stronger growth.

-A wave of consolidation in the industry has left just three major players in tobacco: Altria, Philip Morris International (NYSE:PM), and British American Tobacco (NYSE:BTI).
-With fewer competitors, these companies have been able to raise prices to generate more profits, even as cigarette volumes have fallen.
-After the big three, there are some smaller stocks investors may want to consider, including Imperial Brands (OTC:IMBBY) and Vector Group (NYSE:VGR).
+A wave of consolidation in the industry has left just three major players in tobacco: Altria, Philip Morris International (PM -0.03%), and British American Tobacco (BTI -0.28%).
+With few competitors, these companies have been able to raise prices to generate more profits, even as cigarette sales volumes have fallen.
+After the big three, there are some smaller stocks investors may want to consider, including Imperial Brands (OTC:IMBBY) and Vector Group (VGR 0.0%).

-Most of the discussion around tobacco stocks focuses on traditional cigarettes and next-generation products, but it's worth noting that these companies also make smokeless products like chewing tobacco, as well as cigars, pipe tobacco, and accessories like rolling papers.
+Most of the discussion around tobacco stocks focuses on traditional cigarettes and next-generation products, but it's worth noting that these tobacco companies also sell smokeless products such as chewing tobacco, as well as cigars, pipe tobacco, and accessories like rolling papers.